Upper Kedron - Ferny Grove

 The level of cultural diversity witnessed in Upper Kedron - Ferny Grove was found to be above average when compared nationally for a number of language and cultural background related metrics

-Upper Kedron-Ferny Grove showed cultural diversity with 10.4% speaking a language other than English at home and 21.7% born overseas, as of the latest data.
+Upper Kedron-Ferny Grove, as per the 2016 Census, exhibited cultural diversity with 10.4% of its population speaking languages other than English at home and 21.7% born overseas.
 Christianity was the predominant religion, comprising 50.4%.
-Hinduism was slightly overrepresented at 1.7%, compared to Greater Brisbane's 1.4%.
+Hinduism showed overrepresentation at 1.7%, compared to Greater Brisbane's 1.4%.

 Frequently Asked Questions - Diversity